CentraleNantesROV/auv_control/README.md

-Basic control nodes for a AUV
+# Basic control nodes for a AUV

-This packages contains two nodes to perform position and velocity control of an AUV.
+This package contains two nodes to perform position and velocity control of an AUV.

 ## Dependencies